Director: Rachel Bishop

 Students will be evaluated each semester based on academic work, assistantships (MFA only), and assigned special projects.
 Students must excel in all areas to move forward.
 If any area is deficient, the student will be dismissed from the program.

 Students who, for valid reasons, choose to withdraw from the program (and were not dismissed) will be allowed to re-enter at the stage where they left with the approval of the Program Director and faculty, and with satisfactory qualifications.
 Students must complete the degree program within six years of their first semester enrollment.

-Students in the MFA track may, for valid reasons, transfer into in the MA track.
-Students in the MA track cannot transfer credit into the existing MFA track.
+Students in the Master of Arts in Arts Administration degree program (Online) cannot transfer credit into the existing Master of Fine Arts program.
 Although coursework between the two programs overlaps, the MFA degree involves twenty-four (24) months of intensive in-person, academic, and practical training that cannot be made up if a portion of the material is taken in the Online format.